stnert/check_systemd/README.md

   -I REGEXP, --include REGEXP
                         Include systemd units to the checks.
-This option can be applied multiple times, for example: -i mnt-data.mount -i task.service.
-Regular expressions can be used to include multiple units at once, for example: -e 'user@\d+\.service'.
+This option can be applied multiple times, for example: -I mnt-data.mount -I task.service.
+Regular expressions can be used to include multiple units at once, for example: -i 'user@\d+\.service'.
 For more informations see the
                         Python documentation about regular expressions
                         (https://docs.python.org/3/library/re.html).